Beware the Ides of March

 “Et tu, Brute?”

-Assassins Brutus and Cassius (Gaius Cassius Longinus) would each commit suicide after losing a phase of the Battle of Philippi (notwithstanding the presentation in the HBO series “Rome,” they actually died on different days).
+Assassins Brutus and Cassius (Gaius Cassius Longinus) would each commit suicide after losing a phase of the Battle of Philippi (notwithstanding the presentation in the HBO series “Rome,” they died on different days).
 Cicero (who as noted above was not himself part of the conspiracy) would be executed as part of the proscriptions after the victory of the Second Triumvirate.

 Still later Octavian and Antony would turn on one another, Antony’s forces being routed at Actium.
 Octavian would go on to be the first Roman emperor, Caesar Augustus.